pcarbo/QTLRel/README.md

 ###Credits

-The source code for the R QTLRel package was originally developed by [Riyan Cheng](http://borevitzlab.anu.edu.au/borevitz-lab-people/riyan-chang) for [Abraham Palmer's lab](http://palmerlab.org) at the [University of Chicago](http://www.uchicago.edu).
+The QTLRel package for R was originally developed by [Riyan Cheng](http://borevitzlab.anu.edu.au/borevitz-lab-people/riyan-chang) for [Abraham Palmer's lab](http://palmerlab.org) at the [University of Chicago](http://www.uchicago.edu).